bpugh/bc-travel/src/pages/blog/2020-03-13-airports-and-boracay.md

 Changi airport: January 23-25, 2020

-We are 2 months behind on blogging so please forgive the vagueness of some descriptions.

 After Bangkok, Brandon and I spent a week in Boracay in the Philippines.
 It's famous for their white sand beach and recently underwent a huge cleanup effort by the government involving shutting the entire island down for months.
 Compared to pictures I saw, it was indeed gorgeous and clean when we visited.
 We stayed at a beachfront hotel called Villa Caemilla that I found on tripadvisor.
-It was small, did not have a pool, but its best feature was the restaurant in front for the ocean.
+It was small, did not have a pool, but its best feature was the restaurant in front of the ocean.
 Cheap pina coladas, free painting classes, and a cultural dance show were included.

 ![](https://res.cloudinary.com/bctravel/image/upload/c_scale,f_auto,q_auto,w_1080/v1584108309/IMG_20200121_181919_ugs2ry.jpg "Boracay beach")